Salt: myths, legends, superstitions and other historical (unverified) data

 - After a funeral: it was and may still be a custom to throw salt over your shoulder before re-entering your house, thus repelling evil spirits, believing it scares off any evil spirits that may be venture home with you.
 In Europe it was common many places to put salt in the coffin of the deceased to prevent the devil taking possession of the departed.

-- Holy salt: there are many literary and religious references to salt, including use of salt on altars representing purity, and use of “holy salt”.
+- Holy salt: there are many literary and religious references to salt, including use of salt on altars representing purity.

 - The word “salvation” Sal is Latin for salt where salt. has been used traditionally in the churches for purifying rituals.